quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 the same connection as the packets with the Negotiated Version.

-In comparison, the incompatible version negotiation mechanism, which leverages QUIC Version Negotiation packets (see {{incompat-vn}}) conceptually operates across two QUIC connections: the connection attempt prior to receiving the Version Negotiation packet is distinct from the connection with the incompatible version that follows.
+In comparison, the incompatible version negotiation mechanism, which leverages QUIC Version Negotiation packets (see {{incompat-vn}}), conceptually operates across two QUIC connections, i.e., the connection attempt prior to receiving the Version Negotiation packet is distinct from the connection with the incompatible version that follows.

-Note that this separation across two connections is conceptual: it applies to normative requirements on QUIC connections, but does not require implementations to internally use two distinct connection objects.
+Note that this separation across two connections is conceptual, i.e., it applies to normative requirements on QUIC connections, but it does not require implementations to internally use two distinct connection objects.